 To reach the Base Area trailhead for mountain biking Hartman Rocks from Gunnison, head west on US50 to Gold Basin Road.
 Turn left heading south on Gold Basin Road for 3 miles to the signed parking area on the right.

-Overall, Hartman Rocks is the 5th most popular mountain bike trail of all 175 mountain biking rides in Colorado.
+Overall, Hartman Rocks is the 6th most popular mountain bike trail of all 175 mountain biking rides in Colorado.
 Several of the better mountain bike trails are nearby Hartman Rocks including Colorado Trail - Lost Canyon Loop, Agate Creek Trail, Contour Trail, Canyon Creek Trail and Ridgeline Open Space.